Viewing bots on the traffic panel page

 Search engine bots are automated software utilized by search engines to explore, analyze, and index online content.
 They examine web pages to assist in delivering pertinent search results.

-Their primary functions include making web content searchable, ranking pages considering relevance and SEO parameters, and maintaining the freshness of search engine databases.
-A good example are Google bots
+Their primary functions include making web content searchable, ranking pages based on relevance and SEO parameters, and maintaining the freshness of search engine databases.
+A good example are Google bots.

 Use the following steps to view the Bots Traffic graphs:

-The Traffic page opens and automatically displays a visitors graph.
-To switch to Bots graphs, click on Visitors at the top of the page and select Bot.
+The Traffic page opens and automatically displays a visitor's graph.
+To switch to Bots graphs, click on Visitors at the top of the page and select Bots.

 This section provides details on the different bot traffic graphs available.